 - Joshinko: Any other Asian rice flour will work.
 Yet, you might achieve a different texture and flavour.
 This difference in texture is because they do not use Japanese short-grain rice.

-- Shiratamako: You can use Mochiko, which may be easier to find in supermarkets.
+- Shiratamako: You can use Mochiko, or glutinous rice flour which may be easier to find in supermarkets.

 - Red bean paste: You can try Nutella, sweet white bean paste, peanut butter mixed with a bit of sugar or apricot jam.

 - Soybean powder: Almond powder is a good alternative.
-However, it tastes a little different from soybean.
+However, it tastes a little different from soybeans.

-- Cinnamon: Try other flavours to spice up your mochi rice cake dough recipe.
+- Cinnamon: You can try other flavours to spice up your mochi rice cake dough recipe.
 You can opt for matcha, chocolate powder, plum or mango.

 How to Store